Of Commerce, Counsel & the Coin

 NSA disclosures

-In June, the NSA's PRISM programme and related architectures are made public.
-The formal integration of Silicon Valley platforms into bulk surveillance is documented, for the first time, in plain sight.
+In June the NSA’s PRISM programme and related architectures are made public, documenting for the first time, in plain sight, the formal integration of Silicon Valley platforms into bulk surveillance.

 2020